gauge-sh/tach/docs/why-modguard.md

-# Why modguard?
+# Why tach?

 ## The Problem
-We built `modguard` to solve a recurring problem that we've experienced on software teams -- **code sprawl**.
+We built `tach` to solve a recurring problem that we've experienced on software teams -- **code sprawl**.
 Unintended cross-package imports would tightly couple together what used to be independent domains, and eventually create **"balls of mud"**.
 This made it harder to test, and harder to make changes.
 Mis-use of packages which were intended to be private would then degrade performance and even cause security incidents.

 This would happen for a variety of reasons: